 • combined ellipsometry / 16 element Mueller-matrix / scatterometry / polarimetry measurement modes,

-• Feed-forward analysis for subsequent thin film deposition process monitoring
+• Feed-forward analysis for subsequent thin film deposition process monitoring,

 • and FTIR ellipsometer option on the same goniometer